 What is P17RunE.dll?
 How to fix P17RunE.dll is missing?

 The P17Rune file is a software component of Creative Sound Blaster by Creative.
-It is not considered an important file for Windows hence why it usually causes problems with the system.
-This file is found missing due to corruption in the sound driver card which prevents this file from being configured by the system
+It is not considered an important file for Windows, which is why it often causes problems with the system.
+This file is found missing due to corruption in the sound driver card, which prevents it from being configured by the system.

 Program Fails to Start because of P17RUNE.dll Error